Taraphinea/ProjetSAM-SYSTEME/README.md

 * If the file is invalid:
   Error: The file test.sam is not in SAM format.
   Please choose a different input file.
-### 2. Creating a dictionary:
-The dictionary has been successfully created when the terminal displays: SAM Dictionary created with "n" entries.
-"Dictionnaire SAM créé avec "n" entrées."
-### 3. File analysis